circleci/circleci-docs/jekyll/_cci2/env-vars.md

 ## Setting an Environment Variable in a Container

 Environment variables can also be set for a Docker container.
 To do this, use the [`environment` key]({{ site.baseurl }}/2.0/configuration-reference/#docker--machine--macos--windows-executor). **Note**: Environment variables set in this way are not available to _steps_ run within the container.
 These environment variables are only available to the entrypoint/command run by the container.
+See the [Custom Images]({{ site.baseurl }}/2.0/custom-images/#adding-an-entrypoint) guide for further information about using a container's entrypoint.

 ```yaml
 version: 2.1